Skip to main content

 Working Hours

 Typically, the standard work week in Malta is set at 40 hours, excluding any overtime.
-However, certain legal provisions allow for normal working hours to extend beyond 40 hours, provided they do not exceed an average of 48 hours per week over a 17-week reference period.
+However, certain legal provisions allow for working time to extend beyond 40 hours, provided that the average working time does not exceed 48 hours per week over the applicable reference period, usually 17 weeks.

 Probation Period